 I've seen women who own $50,000 sets of gorgeous sapphire and diamond jewelry get all excited when they show me some little pinky ring that they inherited.

-It may only be worth $300 if they tried to sell it, but to them it’s priceless.
-This Santa Barbara Jeweler feels lucky to hear these stories and to know more about her clients by hearing where they came from.
+It may only be worth $300 if they tried to sell it, but to them it's priceless.
+I feel lucky to hear these stories and to know more about my clients by hearing where they came from.

 Sentimental Value is Priceless